MicrosoftDocs/azure-devops-docs/docs/work/customize/set-working-days.md

 ---
-title: Set working days off | Team Services & TFS
+title: Set working days off | VSTS & TFS
 description: Choose the days your team works for capacity planning purposes and when using sprint/scrum methods
 ms.technology: vs-devops-agile-wit
 ms.prod: vs-devops-alm